watermelonwolverine/Filename-Tag-Generator/README.md

         }
       }
     }

+Tags have the structure `"tag" : "display-name"`. `tag` will used for the filename whereas `display-name will be displayed in the UI.`

 You can have as many categories under `categories` as you want.
 You can also have as many tags under each category as you want.